ecmaliariti-christina/Web-scrapping/README.md

-# Web Scraping Corpus
+# Web Scraping Corpus - Books to Scrap

-This repository contains a small text corpus created by scraping the website books.toscrape.com a site designed specifically for web scraping.
+This repository contains a small text corpus created by scraping data from the website Books to Scrape (https://books.toscrape.com/
-Each row in the corpus corresponds to a single book.
-The main content is the book description taken from the book’s detail page.

-The corpus is stored in the CSV file.

-## CSV
-The following columns are included in the CSV:

-content – Main text for the corpus.
-This is the book description text.
-If a description was not available, the book title was used as content. title; – Title of the book. category – Category/genre of the book, taken from the breadcrumb navigation. price – Original price string as shown on the website availability – Availability information rating – Star rating of the book url – URL of the book detail page.
+), an open-access practice website designed for learning web scraping.

-## Format of the files
+## Description of the Corpus

-  - CSV file encoded in UTF-8.
-    - One row per book.

-  - Jupyter Notebook containing all code used for:
-    - Downloading the HTML pages.
+The dataset includes 20 books, corresponding to all the books displayed on the first page of the website.
+For each book, the scraper extracts:

+Title
+Description
+Category
+Price
+Availability
+Rating
-    - Extracting the book information
+URL of the book page

-    - Creating the pandas DataFrame.
-    - Saving the final corpus as a CSV file.
+Descriptions were collected directly from the individual book pages.
+In cases where no description was provided by the website, the value "na" ("not available") was used.
+The resulting data is stored in books_corpus.csv and can be used as a miniature text corpus.

+## Contribution to research

+Although small, this dataset can be used for various introductory research tasks, such as:

+Text analysis of book descriptions, identifying themes, computing word frequencies, sentiment analysis, genre or category exploration, basic machine learning exercises, Because the website is structured and consistent, it is ideal for training and educational purposes.

- ## Terms and conditions
+## Terms of Use and Scraping Notes

-The data in this repository was scraped from http://books.toscrape.com (http://books.toscrape.com/), which is a publicly available demo website explicitly created for practicing web scraping.
+The website Books to Scrape is explicitly created as a training environment for web scraping therefore a robots.txt file is not provided.
+No additional scraping restrictions are listed
+The site declares itself as a sandbox for scraping practice, therefore scraping the site is permitted for educational purposes.

+## Repository Contents

+scrape_books.ipynb – Jupyter Notebook with the scraping code books_corpus.csv – Final cleaned dataset
+README.md – Documentation of the project

+## Tools Used

+Python
+BeautifulSoup
+Requests
+Pandas
+Regex